bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/4_r_session_management.md

 RStudio's [**Script Editor**](https://support.rstudio.com/hc/en-us/articles/200484448){:target="_blank"} allows you to write a series of executable commands that can be saved for future use.

-To **create a new script**, select "New File" from the File menu.
+To **create a new script**{: .text-green-200}, select "New File" from the File menu.
 You will see many options for creating different types of files.
 Most commonly we will use the following two types of files:

-- Simple **R scripts** - these contain code and comments and are saved with the file extension **.R**.
+- Simple **R scripts**{: .text-green-200} - these contain code and comments and are saved with the file extension **.R**{: .text-green-200}.
 Any R script can also be executed from the commandline using the `source()` function.
 This essentially executes the commands in the R script line by line.
-- **R Markdown** and **R Notebook** files enable you to intersperse text and code for rendering as HTML, PDF, or other types of documents.
+- **R Markdown**{: .text-green-200} and **R Notebook**{: .text-green-200} files enable you to intersperse text and code for rendering as HTML, PDF, or other types of documents.
 These provide a great way to document your work and prepare publication-ready materials.
 You will become very familiar with these by the end of the course!

 Once you have written some lines of code, you may run them one at a time, in chunks, or all at once using the "Run" button.
 You may also execute code using keyboard shortcuts (listed in the "Run" menu).

 *Note: It is not recommended to copy and paste from applications such as MS Word or even PDFs, since these can insert funny characters upon pasting the code into the console or the editor.*

 When you are done with a script, simply save and close it.
 RStudio will ask you if you want your files to be saved if you try to close them, to quit a Project, or to close RStudio without saving your work first.

 ---